Overview of China's labor laws

 - Termination in a mass layoff; and,

-- Termination upon the expiration of the labor contract, except where the employer offers the employee a renewed contract on equal or better terms to the expired contract, but the employee refuses to accept it.
+- Termination upon the expiration of the labor contract, except where the employer offers the employee a renewed contract on equal or better terms than the expired contract, but the employee refuses to accept it.

 Mandatory social security